Anthony102899/Lego-ImageGenerator/README.md

 Usage
 -------
-To compile the program.
-First edit variable (`INC`) for the path to Eigen in `makefile` as appropriate (the root of Eigen installation).
-Then,
+### Linear Solver - `solver`
 ```
-make
+make cpp/solver
 ```
-To get the motion of a certain shape, find the data file in `data` directory, for example `disattached-square.txt`.
+`solver` takes the data file as input, generates the matrices along the motion of the object, and write them to a file.
+To get the motion of a certain shape, find the data file in `data/object` directory, for example `disattached-square.txt`.
 Then,
 ```
 make square_with_parallel_bar.png
 ```
-Afterwards, find the corresponding image file in `img` folder.
+The above invokes the solver and utilizes a python script to visualize the motion using `matplotlib` (so make sure it's installed beforehand).
+The plot will be saved in the root directory.

-Get 3d plot of the motion by running the script (Python 3, numpy and pyqtgraph required)
+Additionally, run the script to get a 3d plot of the motion (numpy and pyqtgraph required)
 ```
+make square_with_parallel_bar.png
-python3 script/grapher.py data/disattached-square.txt.out
+python3 script/grapher.py data/output/disattached-square.txt.out
 ```

 Dependencies
 ------------
-- `*.cpp`
+- `solver`
   - Eigen
+- `gurobi_solver`
-- `gurobi_solver.cpp`
+  - Eigen
   - [Gurobi (9.0)](https://www.gurobi.com/) (not open-source, you might need a proper license from them)
+- `constraint_matrix_extractor`
+  - Eigen
 - `*.py`
-  - Python 3
+  - Python 3.7+
   - numpy, matplotlib, pyqtgraph

 Data File Spec